 "Busy" directors-individuals who serve on multiple boards-continue to be the subject of debate.
 Proxy advisory firms such as ISI and investor advocates such as the Council of Institutional Investors recommend limiting the number of boards a director can serve on simultaneously, out of a concern that multiple directorships engender overload and inattention and so contribute to poor corporate governance.
-In recent years, many firms listed in the U.S. have adopted guidelines restricting multiple directorships.1 This trend is seemingly backed up by a sizeable body of academic research, though the evidence is far from conclusive.
+In recent years, many firms listed in the U.S. have adopted guidelines restricting multiple directorships.1 This trend is seemingly backed up by a sizeable body of academic research, though the evidence is far from conclusive, perhaps owing to a selection effect: as Adams et al. (2010) note, it is presumably particularly talented individuals who are invited to serve on multiple boards.

 In this paper, we ask under what circumstances having a busy director on the board is beneficial to shareholders and when it is likely to instead harm their interests.

-We propose that two factors jointly determine whether a busy board is beneficial or harmful to shareholders: (a) the existence of monitoring synergies across firms when directors serve on multiple boards, and (b) strategic interaction among directors on a firm's board.
+We propose that two factors jointly determine whether a busy board is beneficial or harmful: (a) the existence of monitoring synergies across firms when directors serve on multiple boards, and (b) strategic interaction among directors on a firm's board.
 The policy debate implicitly assumes negative monitoring synergies: time constraints prevent busy directors from effectively monitoring all the firms on whose boards they serve.
 Our model nests this received wisdom but also allows for the possibility that a director with multiple board seats may experience positive monitoring synergies across firms.
 Positive synergies arise when the information or expertise acquired in monitoring one firm is transferable across firms.

 Surprisingly, positive monitoring synergies are neither necessary nor sufficient for shareholders to benefit from the presence of busy directors, and similarly, negative synergies are neither necessary nor sufficient for shareholders to be harmed by busy directors.
 What is also important is the way directors interact with each other.
 We borrow the notion of strategic interaction among a group of agents carrying out a set of tasks from the literatures on personnel economics and organization economics.
 Adapted to the board setting, strategic interaction implies that each director's incentive to monitor the firm depends on her expectation of the other directors' monitoring efforts.
 Monitoring efforts can be strategic complements or strategic substitutes.
 With strategic substitutability, increased monitoring by one director reduces the other directors' incentives to monitor.
-With strategic complementarity, directors benefit from each others' efforts, so that more monitoring by one director
+With strategic